 - Restaurant Quality

-The marination used for Paneer to make Paneer Tikka is made with the combination of hung curd, ginger garlic paste, Kashmiri red chilli powder, salt, lime juice, garam masala powder, and mustard oil.
+For the Marination: The marination used for Paneer to make Paneer Tikka is made with the combination of hung curd, ginger garlic paste, Kashmiri red chili powder, salt, lime juice, garam masala powder, and mustard oil.

-Make sure to use Kashmiri red chilli powder, as it gives a beautiful color to your tikka without making it too spicy.
+Make sure to use Kashmiri red chili powder, as it gives a beautiful color to your tikka without making it too spicy.

-For the gravy, apart from onions and tomatoes, you will need – oil, ghee, cloves, black peppercorns, cardamom, cinnamon stick, ginger garlic paste, Kashmiri red chilli powder, turmeric powder, salt, honey, fresh cream, and Kasuri methi.
+For the Gravy: For the gravy, apart from onions and tomatoes, you will need – oil, ghee, cloves, black peppercorns, cardamom, cinnamon stick, ginger garlic paste, Kashmiri red chili powder, turmeric powder, salt, honey, fresh cream, and Kasuri methi.

 Honey is used to add a little hint of sweetness, you can use sugar too and fresh cream for the rich texture.